|Baseball Attendance Reports

 was done by me.
 Much of this information cannot be found anywhere else.

-This report is an extensive overview of 2012 Major League attendance.
-It includes:
+This 212 page report is an extensive overview of 2015 and historical Major League

-- Historical attendance highlights going back to 1900
+- Major League attendance statistics going back to 1900.

 - Yearly listing of teams with the best and worst attendance in each league from